ShingZhanho/ENGG1340-Project-25Spring/README.md

 > * Add platform suffix to the target if you are not building on Linux.
 For example, use `make all_macos` or `make run_macos` for macOS.
 The supported suffixes are `_macos` and `_windows`.
 > * The executable on Windows is `main.exe`.

+The minimum allowed size of the terminal is 107 x 39.
+Make sure your terminal is large enough!
 After you executed `./main`, you will see the home page of _SHOOT!_ as follows:
 <p align="center">
    <img src="docs/entrance_page.png"/>
    <br/>